 Falmouth Urine Diversion Project

 MASSTC has been working with the Town of Falmouth for more than three years to develop a urine diversion project.
-This project will evaluate the feasibility of using urine diversion (or UD) eco-toilet systems in watershed areas to reduce nutrient pollution and help the Town meet regulatory water quality targets.
+This project will evaluate the feasibility of using urine diversion (or UD) eco-toilet systems to reduce nutrient pollution and help the Town meet regulatory water quality targets.
 Urine contributes the majority of nutrients in residential wastewater that causes pollution in lakes, ponds, bays and estuaries.
 By using urine diversion systems, nutrient pollution can be controlled at the source.

 This project has been financed in part with Federal Funds from the Environmental Protection Agency (EPA) to the Massachusetts Department of Environmental Protection (the Department) under an s.
 319 competitive grant.
 The contents do not necessarily reflect the views and policies of EPA or of the Department, nor does the mention of trade names or commercial products constitute endorsement or recommendation for use.